 There is no official opening and closing timings for this lake unlike in the case of many tourist attractions in Bhutan.
 Indeed anyone can go there anytime.

 However, visitors need to be careful especially during monsoon season.
 The trail is through clay soil that becomes muddy and slippery with rainfall.
-You also must be careful while observing the lake or taking photos walking on its adjacent rocks or cliffs.
+You also must be careful while observing the lake or taking photos walking along its adjacent rocks or cliffs.

 Tourism Council of Bhutan actually advises all tourists traveling there to taking Bhutanese guides.
 Otherwise a single slip would cost life like that of French Tourist.
 Moreover, nobody knows its depth.
 However, when Bumthang weather is favourable, it’s good tourist place of Bumthang.

 Some Safety Tips for ‘Burning Lake’ visitors